Excerpted from the Summer 2018 edition of Communities, “Eco-Building”—full issue available for download (by voluntary donation) here.

 To get a bank on board to finance the site acquisition, we proposed to keep the two tenants (a tattoo parlor, and an espresso cart) in the existing building and would hold their rents at their current rates.
 To increase revenue from the site in support of the purchase price, we designed and obtained a construction permit for a two-story, prefabricated component building to be erected on the unused and unbuilt portion of the site, to the east of the existing structure.
 The new building footprint of 20 feet by 50 feet would extend to the alley and partially cantilever over the existing building.

-We collaborated with a local fabricator on a self-contained kitchen and bathroom module that would be delivered and simply plugged into the plumbing, electrical, and ventilation systems on each floor of the new building.
+We collaborated with a local fabricator on a self-contained kitchen and bathroom module that would be delivered and with the help of electrician perth simply plugged into the plumbing, electrical, and ventilation systems on each floor of the new building.
 The building structure would consist of prefabricated three-inch tubular steel frames that are bolted together in the field, with an exterior envelope of insulated metal panels and glass curtainwall outboard of the structure for energy efficiency.
 The fabricator and general contractor projected a four-month construction period.
 Within five to 10 years, the temporary building would be disassembled and moved to a new location.
 This would clear the site for a complete redevelopment of a multi-story, mixed-use building and cohousing community.

 Course Correction: As we approached construction and mobilization for the drilled concrete pier foundation of the temporary structure, we were also finalizing loan terms for the construction project.
 Having recently completed the property acquisition with the same lender, we were optimistic, but this was early 2008, and the full impact of the Great Recession was now becoming apparent.
 Instead of erecting the temporary building, we moved our six-person architecture studio into the former garage of the existing building, with an entrance that took us past the espresso cart, and where a decade earlier “Hot Rod Pinstriping” had occurred, with hand-painted door signage that proclaimed the same.
 With the property now under our ownership, and a five-year loan term with our outside investors, we settled in to the quiet buzzing of tattoos from the other side of the wall, and the constant aroma of coffee.
 The unbuilt, prefabricated component building design, in which we invested a lot of research and development time and money—both personally and through the office—received a national award from the EPA for an unbuilt “Lifecycle Building,” but the construction permit and shop drawings still lay in a flat file in the office.